 New Balance encourages factories to develop policies and management systems to ensure health and safety standards are met on the factory floor every day.
 Management systems should include procedures for communicating standards and training employees to identify and deal with workplace hazards, reporting systems to manage problems as they arise, and methods for keeping up-to-date on best practices for minimizing the hazards inherent in the factory’s specific manufacturing processes.

-We have conducted annual inspections of supplier factories for fire hazards and other safety concerns for several years.
-Our auditors verify that factory buildings are safe for occupancy, have functional fire alarms and extinguishing equipment and maintain unobstructed exits and evacuation paths.
-They also test factories’ fire readiness, making sure staff is trained on basic fire safety measures, including how and where to evacuate, whom to contact in an emergency and how to operate extinguishers.
+New Balance takes fire safety very seriously in our supply chain.
+Fires can result in property loss, business interruption and, in the worst cases, injury or loss of life.
+As part of our supplier compliance audit process, we conduct annual inspections of supplier factories for fire hazards and other safety concerns.
+Our auditors check that factory buildings are safe for occupancy, have functional fire alarms and extinguishing equipment and maintain unobstructed exits and evacuation paths.
+They also assess factories’ fire readiness, making sure staff is trained on basic fire safety measures, including how and where to evacuate, whom to contact in an emergency and how to operate extinguishers.
+To further emphasize the importance of fire safety and to incentivize best practices across our supply chain, fire safety is also a focus area within our Beyond Compliance program.

 New Balance strives to eliminate and minimize the use of hazardous chemicals in manufacturing.
 Where hazardous chemicals are necessary and no alternative exists, New Balance works with suppliers to protect the health of workers through responsible chemical management practices.
 Chemicals that are known to be toxic, corrosive, flammable, reactive, or pose other potential risks to human health must be carefully managed.